dimdenGD/ultimate-ws/README.md

 - ✅ message
 - ✅ ping
 - ✅ pong
+- ✅ dropped - this event only exists in Ultimate WS for handling dropped messages
+- ✅ drain - this event only exists in Ultimate WS for handling backpressure draining
 - 🚧 error - uWS never throws errors

 #### Client properties